KushalPraja/SoundWave/ReadMe.md

 ## Contact

-For any questions or suggestions, please open an issue or contact the project maintainer at your.email@example.com.
+For any questions or suggestions, please open an issue or contact at kushpraja6@gmail.com.